rl-institut/spice_ev/doc/source/charging_strategies_incentives.rst

 Peak load window
 ----------------
 Given time windows of high load, this strategy tries to charge outside of these windows.
-The time windows are given in the JSON `examples/data/time_windows.json`.
+The example time windows are given in the JSON `examples/data/time_windows.json`.
 In a first step the peak power inside these time windows is calculated.
-Usually this peak power is set by a fix load at the grid connector (e.g. a load from the building).
-If there are no fix loads, the peak power is set to zero.
+Usually this peak power is set by a fixed load at the grid connector (e.g. a load from the building).
+If there are no fixed loads, the peak power is set to zero.
 The strategy tries to draw power outside the windows, using a balanced approach.
-Inside the time windows the consumers like electriv vehicles or stationary batteries can draw power up to the peak power.
+Inside time windows, consumers like electric vehicles or stationary batteries can draw power up to the peak power.
 If this energy is not sufficient, a peak shaving algorithm tries to keep the peak power as low as possible.

 Flex Window